PikusSpbSandbox/ellipsis-angular/README.md

 This way ellipsis will render someHTMLStringVariable html content and will also react on its changes.

+## Browser compatibility
+This directive is using [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to detect container size changes.
+Please see [can I use](https://caniuse.com/resizeobserver) site for the browser support of this feature.

 ## Credits
 This component is inspired by [dibari/angular-ellipsis](https://github.com/dibari/angular-ellipsis) AngularJS directive made by Eric Di Bari (dibari).
 Please see this author on